 Some of NN's life insurance and pension products contain guaranteed minimum benefits.
 Financial market declines, decreases in prevailing interest rates, a prolonged period of low interest rates (such as that experienced over the past several years) and high market volatility have resulted, and may result, in the value of these guaranteed minimum benefits being higher than anticipated in the pricing, reserving and valuation assumptions made when the policies were issued, and have resulted, and may result, in a decrease in customer lapses.
-A decrease in customer lapses increases the costs to NN of these products because NN typically pays out the minimum guaranteed benefits, negatively impacting the profitability of those products.
-Such an impact on profitability would generally be reflected over time through IFRS earnings reflected in NN's consolidated annual accounts, and could also result in an immediate decrease in available regulatory capital.
+A decrease in customer lapses increases the costs to NN of these products because NN typically pays out the minimum guaranteed benefits on more policies when investment returns on the underlying assets are lower than the minimum guaranteed benefits, negatively impacting the profitability of those products.
+Such an impact on profitability would generally be reflected over time through IFRS earnings as presented in NN's consolidated annual accounts, and could also result in an immediate decrease in available regulatory capital.
 Conversely, in periods of rapidly increasing interest rates, policy lapses and withdrawals may increase.
 This could force NN to sell investment assets at reduced prices and realise investment losses to make the cash payments to its policyholders, having an immediate effect on IFRS earnings and available regulatory capital.